Manson Family Murders Fast Facts

-(CNN)Here is look at Charles Manson and the 1969 Manson Family cult killings.
+(CNN)Here is a look at Charles Manson and the 1969 Manson Family cult killings.

 Personal: